dfsq/wikipediaQuickHints/README.md

 ## Wikipedia Quick Hints ##

-Chrome extension which makes reading Wikipedia more convinient by providing pop up abstract for any link within Wikipedia article.
+Chrome extension which makes reading Wikipedia more convinient by providing popup abstract for any link within Wikipedia article.

 [View extension gallery page].